Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NFL divisional round, more

 QB Josh Allen, Buffalo Bills, 1.5 passing touchdowns - Lower (0.81x)

-Allen has not thrown for two or more touchdown passes for the past four weeks.
+Allen has been quiet in the passing game of late.
+He has not thrown for two or more touchdown passes for the past four weeks.
 In the 27-24 Wild Card win over the Jacksonville Jaguars on Jan.
 11, he threw for one touchdown, while rushing for two others.
 Pick it at Underdog:

 RB Christian McCaffrey, San Francisco 49ers, 0.5 rushing + receiving touchdowns - Lower (1.08x)

-McCaffrey has not scored a touchdown in either of the two previous matchups with the Seahawks this season.
+Seattle has been able to shut McCaffrey down.
+He has not scored a touchdown in either of the two previous matchups with the Seahawks this season.
 In the regular season finale, he carried eight times for 23 yards, and caught six passes for 34 yards, but did not find the end zone.
 Click here to sign up for Underdog Fantasy:

 RB Kenneth Walker III, Seattle Seahawks, 2.5 receptions - Higher (1.11x)